Continuous Integration

 "Publish"

-Publishes build results from prior run of the "Build and test" pipeline on the staging branch.
-Changes to the public API of "Build and test" must be tested against "Publish".
+Publishes build results from prior run of the "CI" pipeline on the staging branch.
+Changes to the public API of "CI" must be tested against "Publish".

 This pipeline will perform pushes to the repository, so a lot of care must be put into any changes to it.